The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: The Einstein-Friedrich-nonlinear scalar field system

 The evolution equation for the part of the connection described by $\chi_{bd}$ is obtained from the second identity in \eqref{Riemann_connection}.
 In order to do so, first, we will derive the evolution and the quasi-constraint equations for the acceleration.
 The evolution equation for the acceleration can be obtained from

-where the Lagrangian and Fermi gauge have been employed.
-Now, expanding the left hand side and making use of the evolution and the quasi-constraint equation for the energy-momentum tensor of the scalar field one has that
+where the properties of the Lagrangian and Fermi gauge have been employed.
+Now, expanding the left hand side and making use of the evolution and the quasi-constraint equation for the energy-momentum tensor of the scalar field, one has

-so that using the second equation in \eqref{Ricci_connection} we arrive at
+so that, using the second equation in \eqref{Ricci_connection}, we arrive at